dustinpfister/blog_posts/_posts/threejs-examples-aplerp.md

 ## The advantage lerp javaScript module and what to know before reading more

-This is one of my many threejs project example blog posts in which I am writing about some kind of full blown project built on top of threejs.
-This is then not in any way a kind of blog post for people that are new to threejs and javaScript in general so I will not be getting into basic features of the library or javaScript in general here.
+This is one of my many [threejs project example blog posts](/2021/02/19/threejs-examples/) in which I am writing about some kind of full blown project built on top of threejs.
+This is then not in any way a kind of blog post for people that are [new to threejs](/2018/04/04/threejs-getting-started/) and javaScript in general so I will not be getting into basic features of the library or javaScript in general here.
 However I often use these opening sections to write about a few things that you might want to read up more on before counting to read the rest of the content.

+### The source code is on Github also

+The source code that I am writing about here can also be found in [my test threejs repository on github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-aplerp).
+This is project that I might continue working on for a while so the state of the code here might be a little out of date compared to what I have there between edits of this content that might prove to be few and far between.

 ## 1 - The first version of my apLerp javaScript module that runs on top of threejs